 Innovative companies are finding ways to drive social and environmental impact while boosting profitability – by increasing revenues or decreasing costs in core functions of making and selling products and services, says Scott Saslow of One World Training and Investments.

-At One World’s Innovations for Corporate Social Impact Summit in Redwood City, California, last month, leaders from Pearson, Equinix, Atlassian, Salesforce, Gap, Moody’s Analytics, Hewlett Packard and other companies identified innovative practices for corporate social impact.
+At One World’s Innovations for Corporate Social Impact Summit in Redwood City, California, last month, leaders from Pearson, Equinix, Atlassian, Salesforce, Gap, Moody’s Analytics and other companies identified innovative practices for corporate social impact.

 Global companies are applying financial and intellectual capital by backing impactful startups and small businesses, which drives employee and customer satisfaction.
 This can also help companies unlock new markets and new product and service categories.